Tom Wolfe: Novels

-In 2001, Wolfe published an essay referring to these three authors as "My Three Stooges."
+In 2001, Wolfe published an essay referring to his three main literary critics as "My Three Stooges."
 That year he also published Hooking Up (a collection of short pieces, including the 1997 novella Ambush at Fort Bragg).

 He published his third novel, I Am Charlotte Simmons (2004), chronicling the decline of a poor, bright scholarship student from Alleghany County, North Carolina, after attending an elite university.
 He conveys an institution filled with snobbery, materialism, anti-intellectualism, and sexual promiscuity.
 The novel met with a mostly tepid response by critics.
 Many social conservatives praised it in the belief that its portrayal revealed widespread moral decline.
 The novel won a Bad Sex in Fiction Award from the London-based Literary Review, a prize established "to draw attention to the crude, tasteless, often perfunctory use of redundant passages of sexual description in the modern novel".
 Wolfe later explained that such sexual references were deliberately clinical.

 Wolfe wrote that his goal in writing fiction was to document contemporary society in the tradition of Charles Dickens, Émile Zola, and John Steinbeck.

 Wolfe announced in early 2008 that he was leaving his longtime publisher, Farrar, Straus and Giroux.
 His fourth novel, Back to Blood, was published in October 2012 by Little, Brown and Company.
 According to The New York Times, Wolfe was paid close to US$7 million for the book.
 According to the publisher, Back to Blood is about "class, family, wealth, race, crime, sex, corruption and ambition in Miami, the city where America's future has arrived first."
 The book was released to mixed reviews.
 Back to Blood was an even bigger commercial failure than I Am Charlotte Simmons.